Last Updated: June 29, 2020

 How many times have you viewed a handicapper’s page on social media or their website and thought to yourself, “Is this guy really 22-3 on his last 25 NFL Picks?”
 Let’s be honest, it doesn’t take a genius to post a pick, keep it if it wins, and delete it if it loses.
 As a third party with no skin in the game, we are in a unique position to verify all user statistics so that you know the data you are analyzing is reliable.
 Always remember – men lie, women lie, but numbers don’t lie.

 In order to use our platform, you will be required to create an account, which is 100% free.
 In creating your account, you will be required to input certain required information, such as your email address and unique username.
 We also provide our users with the ability to add additional optional information, such as a brief bio about yourself.
 If you are a pick seller on our platform, we highly recommend completing the optional information in order to let other users know how you gained your knowledge and expertise in the handicapping industry, and why your picks are the right plays.

 Our platform offers two different types of profiles: “Public” profiles and “Private” profiles.
 Public profiles include certain personal information directly on your profile page, such as your first and last name, username, and profile picture, and may include the city you live in, your employment background, your educational background, and your bio (should you choose to add this optional information to your account).
-If you do not want this personal information to be displayed on your profile page, simply set your account to “Private” and other users will only be able to see your username.
+If you do not want this personal information (apart from your name) to be displayed on your profile page, simply set your account to “Private.”
 Making your account “Public” or “Private” is determined when creating your account, and can be updated at any time on your settings page.

 Each user’s profile contains certain background information on that user, such as their first and last name, username, profile picture, the city they live in, their employment background, their educational background, their bio, a listing of users that they follow, and a listing of users that follow them.